solus-project/budgie-desktop/README.md

 be launched, and dynamic settings for themes, etc, will not work until it is launched.

+SECOND NOTE:
+Ubuntu breaks the living shit out of Budgie.
+Do not report bugs for Budgie under Unity, using the default Ubuntu themes, using Compiz or relating to Ubuntu's GTK patches, dbus-exports or overlay scrollbars.
+All of these, as duly noted above, break Budgie.
+As these are not "standard" GTK problems and local to Ubuntu, they will not be worked around.

 *TODO:*
  * Ensure static size and position of panel
  * Fix weird glitches with widget/message area border rendering ✓